Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 `SamplerFactory.register_sampler(*custom_sampler_string_key*, *custom_sampler_object*)`

-Once the Sampler Factory reflects the new register, the custom sampler can be used for resampling reset parameter.
+Once the Sampler Factory reflects the new register, the custom sampler can be used for resampling `Reset Parameter`.
 For demonstration, lets say our sampler was implemented as below, and we register the `CustomSampler` class with the string `custom-sampler` in the Sampler Factory.

 ```python
 class CustomSampler(Sampler):